-As you embark on your journey to a healthier lifestyle, it’s natural to spend a lot of time focusing on yourself.
-That’s actually a great thing, because self-discovery is critical for achieving any type of personal growth or change.
+As you embark on your journey to a healthier lifestyle, spending a lot of time focusing on yourself is natural and great because self-discovery is critical for achieving any type of personal growth or change.
 In fact, before you begin personal training or workout classes at Envision Fitness, we ask you to sit down with a trainer to identify your “why.”

 However, focusing on yourself and your wants/needs all the time isn’t the key to reaching your goals; you also need to focus on building your community – inside and outside the gym.

-Why?
-For starters, there are going to be days where it’s hard to keep going, no matter how strong your internal flame is burning.
-Maybe you’re tired or stressed about work or things at home, and before you know it you’re talking yourself out of going to the gym or following your meal plan for the day.
+For starters, there will be days when it’s hard to keep going, no matter how strong your internal flame is burning.
+Maybe you’re tired or stressed about work or things at home, and before you know it, you’re talking yourself out of going to the gym or following your meal plan for the day.

-At Envision Fitness, we believe your best self can only be achieved when you are always looking for ways to better not only your life, but also the lives of others.
+At Envision Fitness, we believe your best self can only be achieved when you are always looking for ways to better not only your life but also the lives of others.
 We’re talking about servant leadership.

 What is Servant Leadership?